Choosing a sweetener...

 At Gnosis, we’ve assumed responsibility for keeping our customers informed of these advancements so they may choose wisely.
 It’s clear that people are increasingly aware that health is an investment made over a lifetime, and are willing to vote with their dollars for a more nutritious marketplace.

-Coconut Sugar, Agave Nectar, and Stevia come from indigenous cultures that have sourced multitudes of curative herbs and foods.
-Unlike unrefined sugar and high fructose corn syrup, agave and coconut palm sugar break down slowly during digestion, avoiding the sugar spike that contributes to the development of diabetes.
+Unlike unrefined sugar and high fructose corn syrup, agave and coconut sugar break down slowly during digestion, avoiding the sugar spike that contributes to the development of diabetes.

 Coconut Sugar’s glycemic index is 35, Agave Nectar’s is 27, and Stevia’s is 0 – all far less than most foods (honey’s glycemic index is 55-60 and high fructose corn syrup’s is 62).
 It’s also lower than that of almost every fruit, for example: grapes (47), oranges (42), and papayas (59).

-Unlike highly-processed sweeteners that offer no benefits to health-conscious and environmentally responsible consumers, both agave and palm sugar are grown and processed in ways that are truly healthy for us and for our planet.
+Unlike highly-processed sweeteners that offer no benefits to health-conscious and environmentally responsible consumers, these sweetners are grown and processed in ways that are truly healthy for us and for our planet.

-We have added just a tiny pinch to our bars (leaves are 30-45 times as sweet as ordinary table sugar!) to brighten up our dark cacao without adding any additional glycemic load to your super chocolate or waste to our majestic planet.
+We have added just a tiny pinch (leaves are 30-45 times as sweet as ordinary table sugar!) to sweeten our cacao without adding any additional glycemic load to your chocolate or waste to our majestic planet.

 We have also created a stevia-sweetened bar: our Freedom Bar!
 This bar is also infused with functional herbs that assist in blood sugar stabilization and the metabolism of glucose.